shaffex/shaffex.github.io/PluginModifiers.md

 }
 ```

-Install your modifier by calling:
+To install the plugin:
 ```swift
 MagicUiView.installModifierPlugin(name: "rotateDegrees", plugin: Modifier_rotateDegrees.self)
 ```

-#### Using the Modifier Plugin in XML:
+### Using the Rotation Modifier

-Once a modifier plugin is installed, you can apply it to any view within your XML layout by using its corresponding attribute:
+Apply the rotation modifier to views in your XML layout:

 ```xml
 <body>